bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 Bonita 7.9+ supports Oracle 12c (12.2.x.y) version.
 To migrate to Bonita 7.9+ when using Oracle, please follow this procedure:
 * ensure your Bonita platform is shut down
-* run Bonita migration tool to update Bonita platform to version 7.8.4, following the procedure above
+* in a first step, run Bonita migration tool to update Bonita platform to version 7.8.4, following the procedure above
-* upgrade your Oracle database server to the version 12c
+* then upgrade your Oracle database server to the version 12c (it must be 12.2.x.y)
-* run the migration tool again to migrate the platform to 7.9.0 or newer
+* in a second step, run the migration tool again to migrate the platform to 7.9.0 or newer
 * once done, you can restart your updated Bonita platform